operator-framework/operator-sdk/doc/user/olm-catalog/generating-a-csv.md

 ## Versioning

 CSV's are versioned in path, file name, and in their `metadata.name` field.
 For example, running `operator-sdk olm-catalog gen-csv --csv-version 0.0.1` will generate a CSV at `deploy/olm-catalog/<operator-name>/0.0.1/<operator-name>.v0.0.1.clusterserviceversion.yaml`.
 A versioned directory such as `deploy/olm-catalog/<operator-name>/0.0.1` is known as a [*bundle*][doc-bundle].
-Versions allow the OLM to upgrade or downgrade your operator at runtime, i.e. in a cluster.
+Versions allow the OLM to upgrade or downgrade your Operator at runtime, i.e. in a cluster.
 A valid semantic version is required.

 `gen-csv` allows you to upgrade your CSV using the `--from-version` flag.
 If you have an existing CSV with version `0.0.1` and want to write a new version `0.0.2`, you can run `operator-sdk olm-catalog gen-csv --csv-version 0.0.2 --from-version 0.0.1`.
 This will write a new CSV manifest to `deploy/olm-catalog/<operator-name>/0.0.2/<operator-name>.v0.0.2.clusterserviceversion.yaml` containing user-defined data from `0.0.1` and any modifications you've made to `roles.yaml`, `operator.yaml`, CR's, or CRD's.

-The SDK can manage CRD's in your operator bundle as well.
-You can pass the `--update-crds` flag to `gen-csv` to add or update your CRD's in your operator bundle by copying manifests pointed to by `crd-cr-path-list` in your config.
+The SDK can manage CRD's in your Operator bundle as well.
+You can pass the `--update-crds` flag to `gen-csv` to add or update your CRD's in your bundle by copying manifests pointed to by `crd-cr-path-list` in your config.
 CRD's in a bundle are not updated by default.

 ## First Generation

-Now that you've configured the generator, assuming version `0.0.1` is being generated, running `operator-sdk olm-catalog gen-csv --csv-version 0.0.1` will generate a CSV defining your operator under `deploy/olm-catalog/<operator-name>/0.0.1/<operator-name>.v0.0.1.clusterserviceversion.yaml`.
+Now that you've configured the generator, assuming version `0.0.1` is being generated, running `operator-sdk olm-catalog gen-csv --csv-version 0.0.1` will generate a CSV defining your Operator under `deploy/olm-catalog/<operator-name>/0.0.1/<operator-name>.v0.0.1.clusterserviceversion.yaml`.
 No CSV existed previously in `deploy/olm-catalog/<operator-name>/0.0.1`, so no manifests were overwritten or modified.

 Some fields might not have values after running `gen-csv` the first time.
 The SDK will warn you to fill required fields and make suggestions for values for other fields: